KiltedCode/khandaria-campaign/sessions/2019/2019-05-30-cone-of-portal.md

 all priest quarters, nicer than monk quarters, but not as many
 some have private altars
 find vials of _holy water_ and _powdered silver_
-`Belsarin`'s hand tingles as approach altar
+`Belsaran`'s hand tingles as approach altar
 lines connect to altar from other room
 hand on altar, struck by insight about self and temple
 all other altars didn't align to him, this one does Lawful Neutral